 Why set up a pre-commit git hook?

-We have covered many articles in this blog that look at why secrets inside source code is dangerous and why automated secrets detection is essential for the security of applications [Read More].
+We have covered many articles in this blog that look at why secrets inside source code are dangerous and why automated secrets detection is essential for the security of applications [Read More].
 But there are different places you can add secrets detection within the software development lifecycle.
-It is essential to have secrets detection within your git server or remote git host, because this is where the active threats live.
+It is essential to have secrets detection within your git server or remote git host because this is where the active threats live.
 But secrets that end up within these git repositories must be considered compromised and revoking them can take time and resources.
 You now see why it is always best to capture secrets before they enter your repository.
 This can be achieved with a pre-commit git hook.
-To this purpose we are going to use GitGuardian open-source CLI tool, GitGuardian Shield.
+For this purpose, we will use GitGuardian open-source CLI tool, ggshield.

 Before starting, it should be noted that pre-commit hooks should not be taken as a substitute for detection on the git server because local install of git hooks are the developers' individual responsibility, thus hard to enforce as an organization and easy to bypass.
 But it is an additional layer of defense that can help prevent big issues.

-GitGuardian Shield leverages the GitGuardian detection engine, and it does this using the GitGuardian API.
+ggshield leverages the GitGuardian detection engine, which uses the GitGuardian API.
 Detecting secrets in this method has both advantages and disadvantages.